gabrielotsuka/HTTPServer/README.md

 # HTTPServer
-Project meant to study more about HTTP servers and Python with Tornado framework.
-This POC downloads a file from the server to the client.
+Project meant to study Python with Tornado framework.
+This POC is an API that downloads a file in the directory.
 This description will be followed by the steps to install the requirements to run the project in Ubuntu OS.

 # Requirements